Keith Jackson

 Keith Max Jackson (October 18, 1928 – January 12, 2018) was an American sports commentator, journalist, author, and radio personality, known for his career with ABC Sports (1966-2006).
 While he covered a variety of sports over his career, he is best known for his coverage of college football from 1952 until 2006 and his distinctive voice, that according to Steve Kelley in The Seattle Times was "a throwback voice, deep and operatic.
 A voice that was to college football what Edward R. Murrow's was to war.
 It was the voice of ultimate authority in his profession."

-Biography

 Early life

 A farmer's son, Jackson was born in Roopville, Georgia and grew up on a farm outside Carrollton, near the Alabama state line.
 He was the only surviving child in a poor family and grew up listening to sports on the radio.
 After enlisting and serving as a mechanic in the United States Marine Corps, he attended Washington State University in Pullman under the G.I.
 Bill.
 Jackson began as a political science major, but he became interested in broadcasting.
 He graduated in 1954 with a degree in speech communications.